Fiber 2-Functors and Tambara-Yamagami Fusion 2-Categories: Fusion 2-Categories with a Tambara-Yamagami defect

 It remains to show that both the action of $\pi_1(\mathcal{G})$ on $\pi_2(\mathcal{G})$, and the 3-cocycle $\omega$ are trivial.
-But, it follows from the above discussion that the monoidal category associated to $\mathcal{G}$ admits a symmetric structure.
+But, it follows from the above discussion that the monoidal 1-category associated to $\mathcal{G}$ admits a symmetric structure.
 It therefore follows by inspection that the action of $\pi_1(\mathcal{G})$ on $\pi_2(\mathcal{G})$ is trivial.
-Further, theorem B of \cite{JO} establishes that the the Postnikov data of $\mathcal{G}$ is trivial as claimed. \end{proof}
+Further, by the existence of the symmetric structure above, theorem B of \cite{JO} applies and establishes that the the Postnikov data of $\mathcal{G}$ is trivial as claimed. \end{proof}